 [00:00:20] Unknown:

-The the the thing that you know, I've been doing podcasting now for about 2 almost 3 years.
-It'll be 3 years in April, doing podcasting consistently.
+The the the thing is, you know, I've been doing podcasting now for about two, almost three years.
+It will be three years in April, doing podcasting consistently.
 I've tried it, you know, a number of different times, other types of shows, never really stuck with it.
-But, with the, the other podcast that I've been doing, we've we've come across some some really just incredible success with it, and I'm I'm extremely pleased and excited about it.
+But, with the, the other podcast that I've been doing, we've we've come across some some really just incredible success with it and I'm I'm extremely pleased and excited about it.
 And, I really appreciate the audience that we have, and I'm hoping that, you know, a good number of those folks will, you know, follow us over here to the to the podcast.
-And, you will be able to keep those numbers going and and just develop this thing as it goes.
+And, we'll be able to keep those numbers going and and just develop this thing as it goes.

-And, you know, now that we're of course hosting, this podcast, this project on Pod Home as well, we're excited that, you know, Barry's enthusiasm behind it and his support of it has been just fantastic and we really do appreciate, everything that he's doing for us, not only for our podcast, not only for the projects that we're working on, but also for all of the projects that are out there, all the other podcasts that are out there that are taking advantage of all the features that are being offered at Pod Home.
+And, you know, now that we're of course hosting, this podcast, this project on Pod Home as well, we're excited that, you know, Barry's enthusiasm behind it and his support of it has been just fantastic and we really do appreciate, everything that he's doing for us.
+Not only for our podcast, not only for the projects that we're working on, but also for all of the projects that are out there, all the other podcasts that are out there that are taking advantage of all the features that are being offered at Pod Home.
 And if you're in the market for a good, Pod Home for a good, podcast platform, host platform, head over to Pod Home.
 Check them out.
-You get 3 months free.
-You get 2 you get 1 month free just for signing up, and then using a coupon code they have called About Podcasting, you get an an additional 2 months free.
+You get three months free.
+You get two you get one month free just for signing up, and then using a coupon code they have called About Podcasting, you get an an additional two months free.
 It's really worth it.
 When you when you talk about the, the AI features, you talk about the recording, the the live broadcast and the transcripts, the chapters, the the, the clips that that they, provide for you.
 It is just everything that you need to get your podcast promoted and published and distributed.
-So you should definitely, definitely check them out if you haven't already.
+So, you should definitely definitely check them out if you haven't already.

 [00:05:22] Unknown: